awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.managing.ec2.md

 ## Configuring Your Environment's EC2 Instances<a name="using-features.managing.ec2.console"></a>

-You can modify your Elastic Beanstalk environment's Auto Scaling Group configuration in the Elastic Beanstalk console\.
+You can modify your Elastic Beanstalk environment's EC2 instance configuration in the Elastic Beanstalk console\.

 **To configure EC2 instances in the Elastic Beanstalk console**